wwpass/passhub-docs/docs/50-browser-extension.md

 ![Form filled](/img/firefox-extension-form-filled.png)

-As to payment card autofill, the Firefox extension and Chrome extension behave the same way; see [Payment Card autofill](/doc/browser-extension#3-payment-card-autofill) above.
+As for payment card autofill, the Firefox extension and Chrome extension behave the same way; see the [Payment Card autofill](/doc/browser-extension#3-payment-card-autofill) section above.